 Standard equipment is cheaper and so is often the popular choice for people with a limited budget.

 Some equipment is only offered in Olympic sizing; and this is particularly common when it comes to the best quality equipment.
-This can be frustrating over time as you look to expand your selection of equipment, as many items simply aren’t available in Standard sizing.
+If you start out with Standard sized weight plates and bars, then it can be frustrating when you look to expand your selection of equipment, as many items simply aren’t available in Standard sizing.

 Although it will cost a little more, we highly recommend going with Olympic sizing from the start, as you’ll always be able to get the equipment that you want.